alexrudnick/dissertation/BURNDOWN.md

     * syntactic child if any, as above
     * going to need to write an annotator that goes through and adds these to tokens, having run freeling on the input sentence.
+      * question here is whether it's going to be easier to use FreeLing again, or some other parser.
+Maybe MaltParser?
+Extract dependencies out of the CONLL format?
     * Alternatively, the POS tags are generated during the initial "annotated" file generation, so maybe we could do it in a similar way?
       * Find out what the "parsed" format looks like for FreeLing.